davidbriangarcia/semantic-search-research/README.md

 ## Semantic search
-In the first tab you can do a search for example of shopping and all note related to buys will be showed even if the word shoping is not directly used in a note
+In the first tab you can do a search for example of shopping and all note related to buys will be showed even if the word searched is not directly used in a note

 ## RAG Chat Tab
 You can also chat with your notes using a Retrieval Augmented Generation to comunicate in natural language with your notes (retriever) and a LLM (Generator)